 Our favorite rhyming song was: Chiv Chiv, Chapak.
 I only know it’s spelled this way from reading the social worker, Rupali’s notes.

-Rupali told us that our visit was very important to the children as many of them had never met people who were so different and from so far away.
+Dhruv told us that our visit was very important to the children as many of them had never met people who were so different and from so far away.
 Some of the children asked if the sun shone in our country because we were so pale!
-Rupali described the wonderful time the children had with us as if they were “living in a dream.”
-Ah, so it was mutual!
 Besides all the fun we shared with the children and staff, we also unwittingly modeled something that comes so easily to most American parents.
 We, as a culture, are comfortable interacting and playing with children at their level.
 This engagement in play was something the staff was not accustomed to seeing.
-Nitesh and the house mothers realized that they could be with the children without an agenda.
+All the caregivers realized that they could be with the children without an agenda.
 They could let down their roles as caregivers and just spend time playing.
-Also, Indians tend to not be as physically affectionate as Americans.
-We couldn’t seem to quit hugging these delightful children, and we are hoping the staff continues to hold them as often as we did.

 Although we didn’t share a common language, we were able to communicate in the language of the heart.